 (c) For transformers with a low-side operating voltage of 100kV or above, each phase current and the neutral (residual) current.
 These phase currents can be from either the high-side or low-side of the transformer.

-(2) Each Transmission Facility owner and Generation Resource owner shall have sequence of events recording data per the following requirements:
+(2) Each Transmission Facility owner, Generation Resource owner, and ESR owner shall have sequence of events recording data per the following requirements:

 (a) Circuit breaker position (open/close) for each circuit breaker it owns associated with the required monitored elements and connected directly to the transmission buses identified in paragraphs (1)(a) and (1)(b) of Section 6.1.2.2; and